Rosemary and Plum Glazed Ribs

 1 tablespoon dried rosemary or a few fresh sprigs

-1 tsp Sambal, Sriracha, or other hot sauce
+1 teaspoon Sambal, Sriracha, or other hot sauce

 Heat the olive oil over medium heat in a saucepan.
-Then add in the shallots, garlic, rosemary, and plums and cook, stirring occasionally until the rosemary becomes fragrant, or 2 - 3 minutes.
-Remove the rosemary. *Note: if not using fresh rosemary sprigs, place the dried rosemary in a cheesecloth or tea steeper to allow for easy removal.
+Then add in the shallots, garlic, rosemary, and plums and cook, stirring occasionally, until the rosemary becomes fragrant, (about 2–3 minutes).
+Remove the rosemary*.

 Add into the saucepan the ketchup, brown sugar, and Worcestershire sauce.
 Bring the sauce to a boil and then reduce heat to a simmer for 30 minutes.
 The plums should release plenty of liquid.
 If they don’t, you can add a few tablespoons of water to thin the sauce.

-Remove the saucepan from heat and add in the balsamic vinegar and the hot sauce.
-Stir until well incorporated.
-Depending on the sweetness of the plums and desired spiciness of the sauce, extra vinegar can be added to reduce the sweetness and hot sauce can be altered to address spice.
+Remove the saucepan from heat and add in balsamic vinegar and hot sauce.
+Stir until well incorporated*.

-*Note: this would be where to add orange zest if using; zest will brighten the flavors and is a nice addition for summertime cooking.
+If using orange zest, add it now.
+Zest will brighten the flavors and is a nice addition to summertime dishes.

-Optional: If the plums did not fully break down, you transfer the sauce to a food processor or blender, once the mixture has cooled, and purée until smooth.
-We like our sauce a little chunky so we skip this step.
+Optional: If the plums did not fully break down, you can transfer the sauce to a food processor or blender, once the mixture has cooled, and purée until smooth.
+We like our sauce a little chunky, so we skip this step.

 Preheat oven to 250 degrees F and line a high-edged baking sheet with foil.

-Pour water into the bottom of the foil (about 1/4" deep).
-Top with the spareribs.
-Sprinkle the top of the spareribs with a healthy dash of salt, pepper and garlic; then seal the ribs in foil.
-(You want them fully wrapped in foil).
+Pour water into the bottom of the foil (about ¼-inch deep) and top with the spareribs.
+Sprinkle the tops of the ribs with a healthy dash of salt, pepper, and garlic.
+Seal the ribs in foil (you want them fully wrapped).

 Preheat the grill to medium-high heat.

 Slather the ribs (now removed from the oven for the second time) with more sauce.
-Grill for 8-10 minutes per side on the grill and then serve with any leftover sauce on the side!
+Grill for 8–10 minutes per side and then serve with any leftover sauce!